 The most distiguishable charateristics of the raccoon are the black mask across its eyes and its bushy black-ringed tail.
 All four paws contain five toes and a raccoon’s paw has a shape that is similar to that of a human hand.
-Raccoons can vary in color, and their coats may contain shades of grey, reddish brown, or tan.
+Raccoons can vary in color, with coats containing shades of grey, reddish brown, or tan.

 Raccoons measure an average of 2-3 feet (61.0-91.4 cm) in length.
-They weigh between 10 and 30 pounds (4.5-13.6 kg), depending on which area of the country they live in and what types of food they have access to.
+They weigh between 10 and 30 pounds (4.5-13.6 kg), depending on which area of the country they inhabit and what types of food they have access to.

 - Raccoons have a highly developed sense of touch.
 Their front paws are especially sensitive and contain thumbs, which enable the raccoon to pry open food and climb easily.

 - Raccoons have well-developed senses of hearing and vision.
-They are able to see especially well at night.
+They can see especially well at night.

 - Although they usually walk in a slow, shuffling fashion, raccoons can run quickly if necessary to escape danger.

-- Raccoons are excellent climbers and are able to easily climb trees in order to get food or escape predators.
+- Raccoons are excellent climbers and can easily climb trees in order to obtain food or escape predators.

 - Raccoons can swim quite well if necessary.
 However, they rarely choose to swim because their fur is not waterproof and will take on extra weight if it gets wet.

 Raccoons are omnivores, eating both plant and animal material.
 They will consume almost anything they can find.
-They primarily feed on plant material such as fruits and nuts, but will also consume crayfish, insects, rodents, frogs, and bird eggs.
+They feed primarily on plant material such as fruits and nuts, but will also consume crayfish, insects, rodents, frogs, and bird eggs.
 Raccoons will also consume food items that are discarded by humans.
 At Cosley Zoo, the raccoons are fed a commercially prepared canine diet and fruit.

 Female raccoons generally give birth to one litter per year.
 Young raccoons are born in May after a 60-73 day gestation.
 Litter sizes can range from 1 to 8 young, with 3 to 4 being the most common.
 Young raccoons are blind and completely helpless when they are born.
 After 18 to 24 days, their eyes and ear canals open.
 They are weaned and begin to find their own food after 2-3 months of age.
 Young raccoons usually stay with their mothers for the first year of their lives.